 Be Curious, Ask Questions

-The Honors College research methods class is designed to help you set the tone and pace of your college career.
+The Honors College foundations of inquiry class is designed to help you set the tone and pace of your college career.
 You'll be encouraged to explore topics that enliven your curiosity, and you'll learn new and creative methods for investigation, comparison, and critical thinking — all of which will apply to your future at Mason and beyond.

 Your Research Will Have Meaning